 After Baker Street, it was time for the Promenade and a quick ride of auto took me there.
 The refreshing wind, the vibrant ambiance and the wild, free expanse of the sea - the stage was set to spend a memorable evening with yourself!
 I took a walk from one end to the other on the Promenade, approximately 2 km, breathed the freedom of the trip in, relaxed and came back to the hotel room to have a refreshing night of sleep ahead!

-The main agenda was to visit Auroville, a must visit place, if you are in Pondicherry (so I heard)!
+The main agenda was to visit Auroville, a must visit place, if you are in Pondicherry.
 I was a bit skeptic about the place and was not expecting to see anything interesting, since my mind was basically skirting around the idea of typical mandirs and all!
 And when I returned from there, all I could think of is, you gotta reserve a whole day, I repeat, a WHOLE day, if you really want to soak in the serenity, the peace Auroville has to offer!
 But again, try to skip the pocket-burning centers a.k.a the boutique shops there and you will enjoy more :) !
-I was personally taken by surprise and awe with the huge wind-chime hanging from a tree near by the exhibition center and wished for some good wind blow to record the ethereal music it was producing!
+I was personally taken by surprise and awe with the huge wind-chime hanging from a tree near by the exhibition center and wished for some good wind flow to record the ethereal music it was producing!
 Unfortunately, that didn't happen!
 Also, remember, if you are ready to be scorched in the sun and enjoy walking madly, forget there is an inter-ashram bus service and walk to Matri-Mandir, otherwise, just take the bus to and fro.
 All through my visit to Auroville, I kept on thinking, I should have planned to spend an entire day here.
-But, brushing away my thought cloud, I did manage to collect some souvenir from there, as well for my loved ones :) .

 After Auroville, my direction to my cab-driver was for a quick trip to Pondicherry Museum and the Light House.
 As, I said, quick trip it was and short n sweet also they were!
 That's all I am gonna say about those two places.